-I’ve not been able to identify any special properties of Internet Explorer’s or Microsoft Edge’s shortcuts that would account for this preferential treatment.
+I haven’t been able to identify any special properties of Internet Explorer’s or Microsoft Edge’s shortcuts that would account for this preferential treatment.
 The behavior is built-in to the Start menu itself.
 Third-party developers can’t compete unless they specifically name their apps “web browser”, and that would only account for one language.

-Doesn’t find newly installed apps
+It doesn’t find newly installed apps

 After I install any classic program or an app from the Windows Store, I’ll see it on the Newly installed list in the Start menu right away.
 However, it can take several minutes (or sometimes a reboot) before that new app will start appearing in search results in the Start menu.

-Doesn’t find pinned websites
+It doesn’t find pinned websites

 You can pin your favorite websites to either the Start menu or task bar from Microsoft Edge.
 Pinned websites show up as app tiles in the Start menu or program icons on the taskbar.
-They’re given app-like status in the Windows Shell, but you can’t search for either their web address or the title that is shown in the start menu.
+They’re given app-like status in the Windows Shell, but you can’t search for either their web address or the title that’s shown in the start menu.

 “No results found”